vistadataproject/documents/Submissions/README.md

 ## Technical Deliverables
 Technical deliverables are updated continuously in real-time in in all project tracks and repositories.

-Real-time dashboards of the progress, updates, commits, and changes to all code, data, metadata, and documents of all key deliverables are below.
+Visual dashboards of the updates, commits, changes and progress on all developed code, data, metadata, and documents are below.

 Track | Repository | Pulse | Issues | Wiki | Contributors | Commits | Punchcard